vallops99/Conda-autoactivate-env/README.md

 # Conda-autoactivate-env
-Add autoactivate functionality on Conda.
+Add autoactivate functionality on Conda by cd into a directory.